What to Know About Life Insurance Dividends

 How Are Dividends Taxed?

-However, insurance dividends may be taxable if they exceed the premiums paid into the policy.
-This can occur if the policyholder has withdrawn some of the policy's cash value, taken out a loan against the policy or surrendered the policy.
+Dividends may become taxable if they exceed the total premiums paid into the policy.
+This can occur if the policyholder withdraws cash value, takes out a policy loan, or surrenders the policy.

 Are Dividends Guaranteed?